MustafaJafar/pipeline-technical-roadmap/00_pipeline_intro.md

      pipeline tools save a lot of headaches on artists as they won't need to remember a lot of logical steps that don't relate to their art creation process.

+### Glossary

+- Dev Team : `Dev`elopment `Team`
+     >People who are responsible for writing scripts and creating new tools

+- TD : `T`echnical `D`irector
+     >A Technical Director is a bridge between an artist and a developer.<br>[read more](https://www.alexanderrichtertd.com/post/the-role-of-a-technical-director)

+- DevOps : `Dev`elopment `Op`eration`s`
+     >DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.<br> [read more](https://aws.amazon.com/devops/what-is-devops/)

+- DCC : `D`igital `C`ontent `C`reation

+     >A DCC app is any app that we use to create a digital art / content *e.g. 3d models, 2d illustrations*

+- API : `A`pplication `P`rogramming `I`nterface

+     >An API is a set of definitions and protocols to build and integrate application software. <br>
+     >In other words, it defines how to interact with a certain program via coding.

 ---